Large degrees in scale-free inhomogeneous random graphs: Main results

 \textbf{V. Chung-Lu model.} The Chung-Lu random graph model with deterministic weights was introduced in \cite{CL02a,CL02b}.
 Here, we consider a version with random weights, see \cite{EskerHofstadHooghiemstra}.
+Let $(W_x)_{x \in \N}$ be i.i.d.\ weights.
 For $n \in \N$, we take the vertex set $V_n=[n]$ with associated weights $(W_x)_{x \in [n]}$.
 To construct the graph $G_n$, given the weights $(W_x)_{x \in [n]}$, we join an edge between the vertices $x,y \in [n]$ independently with probability

 where $L_n=\sum_{k=1}^{n}W_k$.
 This model is closely related to the model {\bf IV}; it replaces the Poisson random variable for the number of edges between two vertices in {\bf IV} by a related Bernoulli random variable, thus getting rid of the multiple edges while still allowing self-loops.
 We will see in Section~\ref{sec:app} that one can indeed construct a natural coupling of these two models.\\